sparkartgroup/quality-docs/README.md

 ### Names are flagged as misspelled

   If it's a common name, add it to a [custom dictionary](#custom-dictionary).
-If it isn't common or you don't want to add it to the dictionary, [add it to the `ignore` array in a rules override file](#rules).
+If it isn't common or you don't want to add it to the dictionary, [add it to the `ignore` array in a config override file](#config).

 ### Other non-dictionary terms are flagged as misspelled